NeuralNetworkVerification/Marabou/README.md

 PYTHON_PATH=PYTHON_PATH:/pathToMarabouFolder/maraboupy
 JUPYTER_PATH=JUPYTER_PATH:/pathToMarabouFolder/maraboupy
 ```
-and Marabou is ready to be used from a python or a jupyter script.
+and Marabou is ready to be used from a Python or a Jupyter script.

 Getting Started
 -----------------------------------------------------------------------------
 ### To run Marabou from Command line
-After building Marabou the binary is located at ...
-The repository contains sample networks and properties in ...
+After building Marabou the binary is located at ./src/engine/marabou.elf.
+The
+repository contains sample networks and properties in the *experiments* folder.
+For more information see [experiments/README.md](experiments/README.md).
+To use
+Marabou on an

 ```
-/path/to/bin/marabou.elf resources/networks/acas/? resources/properties/acas_property_3.txt
+./src/engine/marabou.elf experiments/networks/acas/ACASXU_experimental_v2a_2_7.nnet experiments/properties/acas_property_3.txt
 ```

-### Jupyter notebook using Python interface
+### Using Python interface
-An example jupyter notebook is available at ...
-It is ready to run assuming the python interface is build and the jupyter and python paths exported correctly.
+The *maraboupy/examples* folder contains several python scripts and Jupyter notebooks that can be used An example Jupyter notebook is available [here](maraboupy/examples/Example Notebook.ipynb).

+### About formats and properties
+To find out more about supported formats and how to specify network properties see [experiments/README.md](experiments/README.md)
 Acknowledgments
 -----------------------------------------------------------------------------
 Marabou is sponsored by NSF, DARPA, Intel, Siemens, Ford, GE.